A Treasure Hunt at Local Museums

 “Where the real west becomes the reel west”

 Showcasing memorabilia from more than 650 movies filmed in the area.
 The museum offers tours of movie locations year-round, and you can enjoy screenings in their air-conditioned 85-seat theater (check the front desk or the website for latest details).
-Hours are Monday-Wednesday 10 a.m. - 6 p.m, Thursday-Saturday 10 a.m. - 7 p.m., and Sunday 10 a.m. - 4 p.m.
+Hours are Monday-Saturday 9 a.m. - 4 p.m, and Sunday 9 a.m. - 4 p.m.
 (Check the website or call for winter hours).
 701 S. Main St. Lone Pine, CA 93645.
 Call 760-876-9909.

 www.museumofwesternfilmhistory.org